 How should I wash my Porsche?

-Use a good quality car shampoo.
+Use a good quality car wash liquid.
 Wash from the top down.
-Use a clean white
+Use a clean

 What are some cleaning tips?

 After drying the car, walk around looking for contaminants bonded to the